squall-io/context/README.md

 > stops as soon as it finds a match: i.e. a bean or bean definition mapped to the given token and eventually, the given
 > qualifier.

+> When injecting a no-args constructor (i.e. `0 === constructor.length`), if that class is not [yet] a token in that
+> context, will result in that context registering a definition of it under that class, under the given qualifier (or
+> the default qualifier).
+An instance is created immediately without parameters.
+>
+> All the other rules apply eagerly since things couldn't be later: validation, caching, calls without qualifier bean
+> resolution.

 + `context.inject(token: string): unknown`
   <br/>
   Retrieve the bean resolved from the bean definition mapped to the given `token`, in this context or its ancestors.